PCRE2Project/pcre2/pages/content/_index.md

     Please use a release tag in production, not the development branch!

+    Because PCRE2's JIT uses code from a Git submodule, you must check this out after a fresh clone:

+    ```
+    git submodule update --init
+    ```

-2. Via download of the [release tarball](https://github.com/PCRE2Project/pcre2/releases/latest).
+3. Via download of the [release tarball](https://github.com/PCRE2Project/pcre2/releases/latest).

-3. Finally, PCRE2 is also bundled by various downstream package managers (such as Linux distributions, or [vcpkg](https://vcpkg.io/)).
+4. Finally, PCRE2 is also bundled by various downstream package managers (such as Linux distributions, or [vcpkg](https://vcpkg.io/)).
 These are provided by third parties, not the PCRE2 project.

 The main ways of building PCRE2 are: